 helping people succeed in theirs."

-arrior Girl grew out of a series of posts called Warrior Girl Dashing that I wrote on Things I Gave Away.
-WGD was inspired by fear, fear of showing up for a 5-km obstacle race, the Warrior Dash, without having trained for it.
+arrior Girl grew out of a series of posts on Things I Gave Away called Warrior Girl Dashing.
+WGD was inspired by fear, fear of showing up for a 5-km obstacle race without having trained for it.
 So, in a three week period from June 13, 2011 to Race Day, July 9, 2011, I kept an online training journal.
-In the end, I was still not especially well-trained for the Race, but it was a fascinating journey.
-I became hooked on the training and hooked on learning more about the connection – or as often as not, dis-connection – between body, mind and spirit.
-I have competed in two more Dashes since those early posts, and have more events on my horizon.
-Through it all, I fall off training, discover yoga, re-discover the gym, get on a horse, and fall off again.
+In the end, I was still not especially well-trained for the race, but it was a fascinating journey.
+I became hooked on the training and hooked on examining the connection – or as often as not, the dis-connection – between body, mind and spirit.
+Since then, I completed four obstacle races, discovered yoga, re-discovered the gym, learned to jump a horse over fences and began climbing trees and cliffs, all the while paying attention to what my mind and soul are doing.
 It’s a fascinating journey and a life’s work.